vandres/craft-monitoring-client/README.md

 ./craft plugin/install monitoring-client
 ```

+## Generate key

+You can use whatever key you want (except empty string).
+If you like, the plugin can create a key for you.
+You will need to copy and paste it yourself.

+`php craft monitoring-client/api/key`

 ## Configuration

 You can use the settings dialog in the control panel.
 But I would recommend creating a `monitoring-client.php` in your config folder.